Stability of Weighted Norm Inequalities: Boundedness properties of the Riesz transforms

 \subsection{The Nazarov argument for Riesz transforms}

 We now continue to carry out our adaptation of Nazarov's supervisor argument to the higher dimensional setting of the supervisor and transplantation map.
-Equipped with the supervisor and transplantation map, and the weak convergence results above, this remaining argument is now virtually verbatim the corresponding argument in \cite{NaVo}.
+Equipped with the supervisor and transplantation map, and the weak convergence results above, this remaining argument follows the proof in \cite{NaVo} for $R_1$, but we include additional details that were omitted in \cite{NaVo} which will clarify the presentation here.
+The argument for $R_2$ is new, however.

 Recall that $\left\{ k_{t}\right\} _{t=0}^{\infty}$ is a strictly increasing sequence of nonnegative integers $k_{t}\in\mathbb{Z}_{+}$ with $k_{0}=0$, and whose members will be chosen sufficiently large in the arguments below.
-We define $\mathcal{K}\equiv\overset{\cdot}{ {\displaystyle\bigcup} }_{t=0}^{\infty}\mathcal{K}_{t}$ where $\mathcal{K}_{0}=\left\{ Q^{0}\right\} =\left\{ [0,1]^{2}\right\} $ and
+We define $\mathcal{K}\equiv\overset{\cdot}{ {\displaystyle\bigcup} }_{t=0}^{\infty}\mathcal{K}_{t}$ where $\mathcal{K}_{0}=\left\{ Q^{0}\right\} =\left\{ [0,1]^{n}\right\} $ and

-\begin{proposition} [Nazarov \cite{NaVo} in the case of the Hilbert transform] For every $\Gamma>1$ and $0<\tau<1$ there exist positive weights on the unit cube $Q^{0}\equiv\left[ 0,1\right] ^{n}$ satisfying
+\begin{proposition} [Nazarov \cite{NaVo} in the case of the Hilbert transform] For every $\Gamma>1$ and $0<\tau<1$ there exist positive weights $u,v$ on the unit cube $Q^{0}\equiv\left[ 0,1\right] ^{n}$ satisfying